2. Add to PATH (or copy to /usr/local/bin)export PATH="$PATH:$(pwd)/target/release"

 # Set variables defined in the collectionlogchef collections "Service Logs" --var service=api --var level=error

-# Output as JSONlogchef collections "Error Dashboard" --output json | jq '.count'Manage your CLI settings using the config command.
+# Output as JSONlogchef collections "Error Dashboard" --output json | jq '.count'List teams available to your account:

 # List all contextslogchef config list